The Border: Douglas and Agua Prieta

 Like Bisbee, the border town of Douglas (pop.
-16,604) grew up on copper mining, which here lasted until fairly recently: The Phelps-Dodge smelter a mile west of town was in operation until 1987, processing ores from mines in Bisbee and Mexico.
+15,978) grew up on copper mining, which here lasted until fairly recently: The Phelps-Dodge smelter a mile (1.6 km) west of town was in operation until 1987, processing ores from mines in Bisbee and Mexico.
 Now most of the economy revolves around the many maquiladora plants in its much larger Mexican neighbor, Agua Prieta (pop.
 79,138), which feels surprisingly calm and quiet, considering its border-town location, and its history: It was the site of skirmishes between revolutionary Pancho Villa and the Mexican army.

-For the 50-odd miles between Douglas and the New Mexico state line, old US-80 cuts diagonally across the southeast corner of Arizona, a rugged country of mountains, canyons, and volcanic outcrops rising above sagebrush plains.
+For the 50-odd mi (81 km) between Douglas and the New Mexico state line, old US-80 cuts diagonally across the southeast corner of Arizona, a rugged country of mountains, canyons, and volcanic outcrops rising above sagebrush plains.
 There’s not much to see along the highway, but to the northwest rise the enticing Pedregosa Mountains, which once served as sanctuary to the Chiricahua Apache people and are now protected as part of the Coronado National Forest.
 While you can also reach them from the north off I-10, the best access to the mountains from the south is via the aptly named hamlet of Portal, west of old US-80 from the New Mexico state line.
-In Portal, the Portal Peak Lodge (2358 Rock House Rd., 520/558-2223, around $85) is a welcoming oasis, offering peace and quiet, fresh food, and comfortable rooms, plus a handful of nearby cabins.
+In Portal, the Portal Peak Lodge (2358 Rock House Rd., 520/558-2223, $85 and up) is a welcoming oasis, offering peace and quiet, fresh food, and comfortable rooms, plus a handful of nearby cabins.

-A narrow but passable (except in winter) 20-mile dirt road from Cave Creek climbs over the mountains’ pine-covered 7,975-foot-high crest, ending up in the west at the foot of intriguing Chiricahua National Monument, a veritable “Wonderland of Rocks” whose contorted shapes were formed out of soft volcanic rhyolite by eons of erosion.
+A narrow but passable (except in winter) 20-mi (32 km) dirt road from Cave Creek climbs over the mountains’ pine-covered 7,975-ft-high (2,431 m) crest, ending up in the west at the foot of intriguing Chiricahua National Monument, a veritable “Wonderland of Rocks” whose contorted shapes were formed out of soft volcanic rhyolite by eons of erosion.